Independent V State School Education

 Many independent schools, ever mindful of those A level league tables, are increasingly keen to attract the brightest and the best, so much of the emphasis of the 11-plus entrance test is now put on raw IQ, which is generally gauged by verbal and non-verbal reasoning tests (English and maths are also on the menu at many schools).

-The high-flying City of London School for Boys, for example – which has always had a broad intake in terms of means and social class – takes two thirds of its 11-plus entrants from the state sector and adjusts its marking according to the provenance of the candidates, giving leeway to those from state primary schools.
+The high-flying City of London School for Boys, for example – which has always had a broad intake in terms of means and social class – takes a large proportion of its 11-plus entrants from the state sector.

 Even academically and socially elite public schools such as Westminster and Eton are now eager to attract the ablest 11-year-olds from the state sector and are prepared to educate them in the years between 11 and 13 at their own or allied prep schools.